Anton-Ngan/CXR-Pneumonia-Image-Classification/README.md

 ## Major Issue 1: Imbalanced Dataset
 One of the major issues in training the model is the imbalanced training dataset.
 The pneumonia CXRs outnumbered the normal CXRs by three fold.
 Class weighting was used to minimised the imbalance in the dataset.
 Without class weighting, the model would be bias towards classifying CXRs with pneumonia.
-This is shown in the image below as:
+This is shown in the training loop below:
 * The test dataset contained 390 pneumonia CXRs out of the 624 total images in this dataset (this roughly equates to 63% of the images in test dataset).
 * The train dataset contained 3,875 pneumonia CXRs out of the total 5,216 images in this dataset (this roughly equates to 74% of the images in train dataset).